-To reinstate the proper understanding of the Vedic system, this project translates all the Six Systems of Philosophy demonstrating their coherence.
+To reinstate the proper understanding of the Vedic system, this series presents all the Six Systems of Philosophy demonstrating their coherence.
 Each system is drawn from the Vedic texts, although describes reality from a different vantage point.
 Thus, the same world is sometimes described as meaning, sometimes as matter, sometimes as language and logic, sometimes as atoms, sometimes as an all-pervading consciousness, and sometimes as a living organism, or a person.
 These descriptions illustrate how an alternative view of matter, science, language, logic, and reality formerly existed.
 The truth of this reality required us to simultaneously understand many perspectives, which were then presented as different systems of philosophy.
 Like the blind men see their perspective as the entire elephant, these systems have been presented as different rather than complementary pictures.

 The commentaries present (1) the original Sanskrit text, (2) it’s English transliterations, (3) word-to-word meanings from Sanskrit to English, (4) English translations of each Sutra, and (5) finally, a scientific commentary that explains the meaning of each Sutra.
 The scientific commentaries help us grasp their truth in an accessible manner.